shellieD/Blast-Off/README.md

 #### Existing Features
 The main heading and tag line ensure that the users who are already familiar with 'hangman' will know they have landed on a game page.
 See above image under 'Typography'.

 Directly underneath the heading is a sound toggle button which will change to show the user whether the sound is on or off.
-By default the sounds are set to mute to provide a good user experience (no one wants to be caught out whilst playing games at work!)
+By default the sounds are set to mute to provide a good user experience (no one wants to be caught out whilst playing games at work!).

+The heading, tagline and sound toggle button are always visible on the screen so the user knows which website they have visited and can toggle the sound at any given point in the game.

 <br>